Don-Ma/Urine-sediment-scRNA-seq-of-early-and-advanced-DKD-patients/README.md

 # DKD_urine_single_cell
-This repository contains codes for generating figures in article "Single cell profiling of tubular epithelial cells under adaptive state in urine sediment from early and advanced diabetic kidney disease patients"
+This repository contains codes and cell count matrix for generating figures in article "Single cell profiling of tubular epithelial cells under adaptive state in urine sediment from early and advanced diabetic kidney disease patients"